uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 What you just tried is essentially what happens with PNG images; the pixel values are compressed using a similar Ziv-Lempel algorithm, which works well if you have lots of consecutive pixels that are the same colour.
 But it works very poorly with photographs, where pixel patterns are very unlikely to be repeated exactly.
 For example, in the following row of pixels from a photo nearly all of them are the same colour, yet the number representing the colour value fluctuates slightly, so there aren't many repeated patterns that an LZ method would pick up:

-{image file-path="img/chapters/pixel-viewer-photo-values.png" alt="Row from pixel viewer interactive showing different colours in a photo." caption=true}
+{image file-path="img/chapters/pixel-viewer-photo-values.png" alt="Row from pixel viewer interactive showing different colours in a photo." caption="true"}

-Caption: this image from a photo was generated using the Pixel Viewer Interactive.
+This image from a photo was generated using the Pixel Viewer Interactive.

 {image end}

 In contrast, the following zoomed in image from a cartoon has a lot of repeated pixel colours:

-{image file-path="img/chapters/pixel-viewer-cartoon-values.png" alt="Row from pixel viewer interactive showing similar colours in a cartoon." caption=true}
+{image file-path="img/chapters/pixel-viewer-cartoon-values.png" alt="Row from pixel viewer interactive showing similar colours in a cartoon." caption="true"}

-Caption: this image from a cartoon was generated using the Pixel Viewer Interactive.
+This image from a cartoon was generated using the Pixel Viewer Interactive.

 {image end}

 {panel type="teacher-note"}

+# Teacher note

 Ask your students to use the Pixel Viewer Interactive to load a photo and a cartoon to see this for themselves.

 {panel end}

 In the next section we’ll take a look at a variation of “Ziv-Lempel coding” creatively called “Lempel-Ziv-Welch coding”, which is often referred  to as LZW to make things easier.
 LZW uses a dictionary-like structure based on key and value pairs - these are based on the metaphor of looking up a word (key) and its definition (value) in a dictionary, but in this case the key is a number, and the value is a phrase of text that it represents.
 The phrase might be as small as two characters, or could be a few words.
 The dictionary keeps track of phrases it has encountered and gradually adds new ones to the dictionary.

 Let's think about how to use a dictionary for compression.
 Here's a short dictionary with 4 entries, numbered from 0 to 3 (the last entry in the dictionary is a comma):